DOI10.47051/OOLU4066

 Figure 2: Distribution of Mastigodryas reticulatus in Ecuador.
 The star corresponds to the type locality: Gulf of Guayaquil, Pichincha province.
 See Appendix 1 for a complete list of the presence localities included in the map.

 Etymology: The name Mastigodryas, which comes from the Greek words mastigos (meaning “whip”) and dryas (a tree-nymph),13 refers to the long whip-like tail in snakes of this genus.
-The specific epithet reticulatus is a Latin word meaning “net pattern.”
-It probably refers to the dorsal color pattern, in which the thin black edges of each scale overlap and form a faint reticulation.
+The specific epithet reticulatus is a Latin word meaning “net pattern.”13 It probably refers to the dorsal color pattern, in which the thin black edges of each scale overlap and form a faint reticulation.

 See it in the wild: Individuals of Mastigodryas reticulatus may be encountered at rate of about once every week in some areas throughout the species’ distribution.
-Reticulated Tropical-Racers are particularly abundant in forested areas around the cities Guayaquil, Manta, and Portoviejo.
+Reticulated Tropical-Racers are particularly abundant in forested areas around the cities of Guayaquil, Manta, and Portoviejo.
 They are also frequently spotted in Bosque Protector Cerro Blanco and Machalilla National Park.
 The snakes may be seen as they cross trails and roads in areas having adequate vegetation cover, especially during sunny mornings.

 Acknowledgments: Special thanks to Gonzalo Pazmiño for finding the specimens photographed in this account.